akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

    *buffer* points to a buffer containing a chunk of output, *size* is the length of the buffer, and *data* is the corresponding :func:`json_dump_callback()` argument passed through.

-   *buffer* is guaranteed to be a valid UTF-8 string (i.e. multi-byte code unit sequences are preserved). *buffer* never contains embedded null bytes.

    On error, the function should return -1 to stop the encoding process.
 On success, it should return 0.